svolain/svolain.github.io/README.md

 ## Personal Portfolio webpage

 You will find my personal portfolio page from [https://svolain.github.io/](https://svolain.github.io/).
-The site is done with HTML, CSS, Javascript.
 The site is responsive and renders on a variety of devices and window or screen sizes.